 Established in 1964, the Freedom Trail Foundation was the successor to the Freedom Trail Committee, a group formed in 1958 by the Greater Boston Chamber of Commerce and the Advertising Club of Greater Boston to initially market the Freedom Trail.

 The Foundation was created as a non-profit organization to help promote and preserve the Freedom Trail.
-The Foundation's ultimate success was due to the monumental efforts of the Trail's early champions, including local businessman and philanthropist, Dick Berenson (1909 - 1990).
-Berenson, according to Schofield, "...did more for this Trail than anybody else dreamed of doing."3 In 1965, the Foundation marked visitation of over 500,000 people to the Freedom Trail.
+The Foundation's ultimate success was due to the monumental efforts of the Trail's early champions, including it’s first President, Robert Friedmann (1923-2002)3 and local businessman and philanthropist, Dick Berenson (1909 - 1990).
+Berenson, according to Schofield, "...did more for this Trail than anybody else dreamed of doing."4 In 1965, the Foundation marked visitation of over 500,000 people to the Freedom Trail.

 Today over 22 million visitors to Boston each year and annual attendance on the entire Trail is over 4 million people.
 The Freedom Trail Foundation is dedicated to marketing, promoting and helping to preserve the Freedom Trail through varied tourist services and activities, educational programs, and marketing and public relations efforts.
 The Foundation’s Preservation Fund helps support preservation, rehabilitation, and capital projects for official Freedom Trail historic sites; these projects help avoid, minimize, or mitigate adverse effects of the elements and manmade wear and tear of Boston’s precious 17th-, 18th-, and 19th-century sites.